50 Work-From-Home Jobs Paying as Much or a Lot More Than the Average American Salary

-If you’re a registered nurse, then you could work for health insurers or health management companies like Humana, Aetna and UnitedHealth Group.
-They actually hire nurses remotely to handle case management, treatment authorization, and patient education.
+If you're a registered nurse, then you could work for health insurers or health management companies like Humana, Aetna and UnitedHealth Group.
+They hire nurses remotely to handle case management, treatment authorization and patient education.

-This job is essentially you just listening to audio files and then typing out what you are, such as a lecture or doctor's medical dictation.
-It’s an entry-level gig that can pay up to $25 per hour.
+This job essentially means listening to audio files, such as lectures or doctors' medical dictations, and then typing out what you hear.
+It's an entry-level gig that can pay up to $25 an hour.

 Are you fluent in another language?
-Start earning a living off of these skill by translating documents or being an interpreter.
+Start earning a living off of this skill by translating documents or becoming an interpreter.

 41. Travel Agent

 Despite the fact that there are numerous travel sites that make planning a trip a breeze, it can still be time-consuming.
-What’s more, there may be certain travel conditions that you are not aware of.
-That’s why there’s still a need for travel agent to scour the web for the best deals, share advice, or plan your itinerary.
+What's more, there may be certain travel conditions that you are not aware of.
+That's why there's still a market for travel agents to scour the web for the best deals, share advice or plan itineraries.

 42. Virtual Assistant

-If you’re organized and can handle office duties like replying to emails, calendar management, entering data, and assisting with social media, then this job is perfect for you.
-And you can make between $10-$15 per hour.
+If you're organized and can handle office duties like replying to emails, calendar management, entering data and assisting with social media, then this job is perfect for you.
+And you can make between $10 and $15 per hour.

-For small-to-mid sized businesses, they don’t have the budget for a dedicated CMO or VP of Marketing or even a public relations firm.
-But, they may have the funds to hire a virtual PR to take care of duties like promoting a business or managing a crisis.
+Some small- to medium-sized businesses don't have the budget for a dedicated chief marketing officer, a vice president of marketing or even a public relations firm.
+But they may have the funds to hire a virtual public relations representative to take care of duties like promoting a business or managing a crisis.

 44. Virtual Recruiter

-This is pretty much the same position as an in-house recruiter - expect you get to work wherever you want.
+This is pretty much the same position as an in-house recruiter except you get to work wherever you want.
 The other major difference is that you search the web to find the right employee for the right position.
-You’re also responsible for screening the applicant and being a part of the interviewing and negotiation process.
-There are even recruiters being paid upward of $125/hr for building resume templates.
+You're also responsible for screening the applicant and being a part of the interviewing and negotiation process.
+Some recruiters are paid upward of $125 an hour for building resume templates.

 45. Virtual Tutor

-If you have extensive knowledge in a specific area, then you could earn between $12 to $35 per hour by tutoring students either over-the-phone or Skype.
+If you have extensive knowledge in a specific area, then you could earn between $12 to $35 per hour by tutoring students either over the phone or on Skype.

 46. Voice Acting

-If you have a golden voice, you can make somewhere between $56 to $72 per hour.
+If you have a golden voice, you can make somewhere between $56 and $72 per hour.

 47. Web Developer

-Depending on the specific job, as well as your expertise, you could bring-in between $55,000 – $175,000 per year to build websites from scratch.
+Depending on the specific job, as well as your expertise, you could bring in between $55,000 and $175,000 per year building websites from scratch.

 48. Web Search Evaluator

-In order to deliver the most accurate search results, search engines pay individuals to analyze search results.
-You don’t have to have much experience and you can haul-in $12-$15 per hour.
+In order to deliver the most accurate service to customers, search engines pay individuals to analyze search results.
+You don't need to have much experience, and you can haul in $12 to $15 an hour.